zabbix/zabbix/templates/server/hpe_ilo_http/README.md

 This template is designed for the effortless deployment of HPE iLO monitoring by Zabbix via iLO RESTful API and doesn't require any external scripts.

-For more details about HPE Redfish services refer to the [`official documentation`](https://servermanagementportal.ext.hpe.com/docs/redfishservices/).
+For more details about HPE Redfish services, refer to the [`official documentation`](https://servermanagementportal.ext.hpe.com/docs/redfishservices/).

 ## Requirements